jmpounders/uml_engy_5050/source/projects/transport.rst

 Part 3
 ~~~~~~

 1. Consider a 25-cm "slab" reactor composed of a homogenous material (material number 1 from the project).
 Calculate the effective multiplication constant and the two-group fluxes using both diffusion theory and S6 transport theory.
 Compare your solutions and discuss the differences.
+(Note that you need to extend your results from part 2 to two-group to do this.)
 2. What happends to the effective multiplication constant and the two-group fluxes if you add 5 cm of reflector (water, material number 2 from the project) to both ends of the reactor?
 Plot and discuss.

 .. _framework: